freedomofkeima/IF3230-Tugas-Besar-Sister-2015/src/tracker/README.md

 ## How to Run

 - In release environment, please use ```nohup go run main.go & > my.log 2>&1&``` for running tracker process in background.
 After that, use ```echo $! > save_pid.txt``` to get Process ID.

+## Additional Information

+- Developer note: On release (32.46), use account 'freedomofkeima' for MySQL username and '167.205.32.46' for IP address.

+Last Updated: March 6, 2015